 Sign up for our newsletter and get the best travel tips delivered right to your inbox.

 #1 – The Grand Palace and Temple of the Emerald Buddha

 You’ll notice that there are Buddha statues in all postures—find out which Buddha correlates to your day of birth and make merit.
-Watch as devout Buddhists give offerings and pray in the Temple of the Emerald Buddha and see the small but impressive Emerald Buddha statue.
+Watch as Buddhists give offerings and pray and see the small but impressive Emerald Buddha statue.
 Actually made from jade, the green statue is Thailand’s most sacred Buddha statue.

 #2 – Chatuchak Weekend Market – A great place in Bangkok if you love to shop!

 What to do there: Wear comfortable shoes and shop, shop, and shop!
 Whether you’re looking for exquisite Thai silks, cheap t-shirts, handmade soaps, typical souvenirs, carved wood, amulets and religious memorabilia, kitchenware, or something else, you’re sure to find it at Chatuchak Market.

 #3 – Wat Pho – One of the most religious places to see in Bangkok

 The original temple is thought to date back to the late 1600s or early 1700s, although the temple underwent large renovations and restorations in the 1780s.
 There’s a Thai medicine school within the grounds and the temple is where traditional Thai massage originated.
 It’s the perfect place to experience Thai culture.

 What to do there: Walk around the complex’s outer walls and see the large statues of giants that keep watch over the site.
 Brought to Thailand from China, some of the interesting statues have European features.
 Khmer-style statues stand at the pagodas at the corners of each courtyard; their job is to guard north, south, east, and west.
 You’ll see chedis and pagodas in all shapes, sizes, and colours; there are four large chedis plus almost 100 smaller chedis.